Meet the Team

 I worked in organic pig production for a few years and then got a nice warm, dry office job at the Soil Association, where I met Richard.
 After the initial novelty of being dry and smelling nice wore off, I began to find myself gazing longingly out at the outdoors, so I happily joined Richard in his organic growing venture.
 We started growing part-time and delivering veg boxes to colleagues at work, and thanks to Richard's inspiring grit determination and numerous talents in all things practical, we are still growing.
 Over the years, the energy and enthusiasm of our team has been invaluable to help drive developments forward.

-My role/specialism now is 'veg box contents and quality control', while raising our two girls but I am looking forward to getting back into the field.
+My role/specialism now, is 'veg box contents and quality control' and 'polytunnel Solanaceae training and pruning consultant', while raising our two girls but I am looking forward to getting back into the field every day.
 I love organic growing, taking care of our patch of land and producing delicious, healthy food.

 Matthew Chapman (assistant grower)